kai687/sphinxawesome-theme/docs/how-to/use.md

 html_theme_options = {"show_prev_next": True}
 ```

-In most cases, documentation isn't read from beginning to end, so that this option
+In most cases, documentation isn't read from beginning to end.
+That's why this option is
-is disabled by default.
+turned off by default.
 :::

 :::{confval} show_scrolltop